When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 This is important as suppliers are likely to find the contract much less attractive if any intellectual property they create would be the property of the buying organisation.
 This may be an unnecessary barrier to competition to some suppliers who supply similar goods or services to other customers.
 The Organisation, however, may legitimately ask for access to intellectual property which they require.

-If you purchase goods or services with specific environmental, social or other characteristics labels can be used as a means of proof.
+If you purchase goods or services with specific environmental, social or other characteristics, labels can be used as a means of proof.
 The label can show that the supplied goods or services correspond to the required characteristics.
-For example – Fair Trade addresses workforce issues and is provided by the Fair trade Foundation.
+For example, Fair Trade addresses workforce issues and is provided by the Fair Trade Foundation.

-.
 To use this approach it is necessary to meet the following criteria:

 Equivalent labels must be accepted if the bidder can show it has not been possible to obtain either the label or other equivalents, through no fault of its own.
 You must accept other appropriate means of proof.

 Samples or patterns may be issued or requested from bidders when you cannot produce a detailed description of the requirement.
+It is important not to request anything that is not going to be core to the evaluation and not to put bidders under financial or operational pressure to provide samples.

-In this case, a "sealed sample" must be kept for later comparison with the products supplied.
 Samples, patterns and drawings may also form part of a design specification.

 Simplification and variety reduction techniques can help in reducing costs and in obtaining better Value for Money (VFM).

 Specification simplification and variety reduction involves removing design complexities.
-For example by removing different design types, sizes, grades etc. of products.
+For example, by removing different design types, sizes, grades etc. of products.

 This can be a valuable tool when creating a specification for large collaborative procurements.

 Demand should be regularly assessed.
-In some business areas internal customers or budget holders may under or over specify e.g for consultancy services, specifying a Partner when an Associate could deliver the brief: they are suitable and can deliver at less than half the day rate.
+In some business areas internal customers or budget holders may under or over specify e.g for consultancy services, specifying a Partner when an Associate could deliver the brief: where they are suitable and can deliver at less than half the day rate.
 It could be more cost effective to have a fixed term appointment than having an interim who stays in place for much longer than the initial contracted period.

 In order to avoid scope creep, it is essential to ensure that a robust scoping process is undertaken at the earliest opportunity.
 Otherwise a supplier may offer additional services which are not required.
-Supplier led scope creep can occur and should be demand managed.
+Supplier-led scope creep can occur and should be demand managed.
 An example is an IT project aimed at buying a records management system which links, shares and allows the updating of records.
-If a project like this is not fully scoped and requirements understood early on suppliers may exploit planning gaps.
-The supplier may add additional products or services as a problem “resolution tool”.
+If a project like this is not fully scoped and requirements understood early on, suppliers may exploit planning gaps.
+The supplier may add additional products or services as a 'problem resolution tool'.
 This would increase the scope, cost and timescales of the initial project.